joannaskao/OpenElections/README.rst

 * Create a clearinghouse of documentation on election data
 * Collect and standardize historical election results at the statewide and county levels.
 * Offer APIs for live, election night data (where available)
-* Link external data to other public data sets, including campaign finance and legislative
+* Link political candidates data to other public data sets, including campaign finance and legislative

 Get Involved
 ------------